arjun289/CodeBinge/content/blog/2019-11/kube_basic.md

 to install, but I find this one, the most convenient.

 ### Kubernetes Container Abstractions
-- Pod: One or more nodes running together on one Node.
+- `Pod`: One or more nodes running together on one Node.
        - Basic unit of deployment.
 Containers are always in pod.
-- Controller: For creating/updating pods and other objects.
+- `Controller`: For creating/updating pods and other objects.
     - Many types of controllers Deployment, ReplicaSet, StatefulSet, DaemonSet, Job, CronJob etc.
-- Service: network endpoint to connect to a pod.
+- `Service`: network endpoint to connect to a pod.
 - Namespace: Filtered group of objects in cluster.
 A way to filter view.

 ### Run, create, apply